 What is a Hebrew Learning Circle?
-A Hebrew Learning Circle for children is a home-hosted Hebrew-school class, that meets after school.
+A Hebrew Learning Circle for children is a home-hosted Hebrew School class, that meets during after-school hours.
 It is called a Circle because students typically face one another as they sit around a dining room table or lounge together in the living-room, or occupy the video conference screen.

 How often and for how long do Circles meet?
 Learning Circles meet once a week, for 30 weeks, September through June.
 A typical Circle session is one hour long, while occassional special sessions take one and one half hour.

 What do students learn?
 We offer 5 basic subject blocks: Jewish Holidays, Torah stories, Ethics, Hebrew reading, and Jewish songs.
 However, we often customize the curriculum to accommodate parents' specific requests, such as Israel, God and spirituality, certain prayers, etc..
 Ultimately, our goal is that students take home a positive educational experience and curiosity to learn more in the future.

 How much homework will the students receive?
 Hardly any.
 It is our policy not to burden our students with homework, with some rare exceptions sprinkled throughout the year.
 We believe that healthy cultural and religious education requires more connection and less memorization.

 Who are the teachers?
 We hire instructors that we believe have the talent and dedication to build rapport with our students and deliver skillful lessons.
 Instructors are from across the denominational spectrum, secular Israelis to Orthodox and everything in between.
 We do train and supervise our instructors extensively to ensure a high quality experience for our students.
 We ask our instructors to teach the basics and avoid indoctrination of any kind.
 We trust that our students will make up their own minds over time about each his or her philisophical orientation.
 Our teachers are expected to teach students how to think, not what to think.

 What is the size of the Circle?
 We limit the Circle size to 7 students.